An expression is a sequence of operators and their operands, that specifies a computation.

 a = b

 - operator precedence defines the order in which operators are bound to their arguments

 - alternative representations are alternative spellings for some operators

 - Implicit conversions take place when types of operands do not match the expectations of operators

 - Casts may be used to explicitly convert values from one type to another.

-- constant expressions can be evaluated at compile time and used in compile-time context (non-VLA array sizes, static initializers, etc)
+- constant expressions can be evaluated at compile time and used in compile-time context (non-VLA (since C99)array sizes, static initializers, etc)